David Peralta Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.6 K/9 to pace the league.

-- The Braves have the third-ranked team ERA among all MLB pitching staffs (3.82).
+- The Braves' 3.80 team ERA ranks third among all league pitching staffs.

-- Braves pitchers combine to allow the second-fewest home runs in baseball (141 total, 1.1 per game).
+- Braves pitchers combine to allow the second-fewest home runs in baseball (141 total, one per game).

-- The righty last appeared on Tuesday against the Colorado Rockies, when he went six innings, allowing four earned runs while giving up eight hits.
+- The right-hander last pitched on Wednesday against the Colorado Rockies, when he tossed six innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.